serokell/tezos-packaging/docs/baking.md

 package, which provides predefined services for running baking instances on different networks.

-This package also provides a `tezos-setup-wizard` CLI utility, designed to query all necessary configuration options and use the answers to automatically set up a baking instance.
+This package also provides a `tezos-setup` CLI utility, designed to query all necessary configuration options and use the answers to automatically set up a baking instance.